hakirot/replicant/README.md

 # REPLICANT

-Provisions a software development workstation for Arch, configuring DWM, tmux, zsh, nvim, st, polybar, sara, and others.
-This is my daily driver config, and saves time when I build new PCs.
+Provisions a software development workstation for Arch from the initial boot ISO, configuring DWM, tmux, zsh, nvim, st, polybar, sara, and others.
+This is my daily driver config, and saves time whenever I build new PCs, which, apparently, is often enough.

 ## FEATURES

 - Manually patched (and resolved) DWM provides extra features, mainly interopability with polybar
-- Complete NeoVim installation and configuration
+- Complete NeoVim configuration
 - Dynamic system color configuration via pywal.
 - Oh-my-zsh
 - SARA CLI
+- .. and many others.
+Just read the code.

 ## INSTALLATION